More Than Just Kitchen Cupboards

 A couple of tall utility cabinets can go a long way for serving as a handy locker area.

-This custom entryway locker serves as a wonderful entryway space, and was built in collaboration between a kitchen designer and the contractor.
+This custom entryway locker serves as a wonderful entryway space, built in collaboration between a kitchen designer and the contractor.
 Needless to say, the clients absolutely loved it.

 3. Use colors and finishes to make a design statement